liangli-zhen/liangli-zhen2.github.io/_pages/research.md

 </p>
 <i>Definition: A computer program is said to learn from experience $$\mathcal{E}$$ with respect to some class of tasks $$\mathcal{T}$$and performance measure $$\mathcal{P}$$, if its performance at tasks in $$\mathcal{T}$$, as measured by $$\mathcal{P}$$, improves with experience $$\mathcal{E}$$.</i>

-Our work in machine learning includes manifold learning, multimodal learning, and safe & robust learning.
+Our work in machine learning includes manifold learning, efficient learning, and safe & robust learning.

 <i>Manifold learning and subspace analysis</i>
 <ul>